-- 5.27.1.
-The precautions to be taken in relation to lone working will be in accordance with the 'lone working policy' - 5.28.
-Manual handling (ie. Lifting and carrying of objects) and the lifting and carrying of children as part of care arrangements. - 5.28.1.
+- 5.28.1.
+The precautions to be taken in relation to lone working will be in accordance with the 'lone section of the CST security policy - 5.29.
+Manual handling (ie. Lifting and carrying of objects) and the lifting and carrying of children as part of care arrangements. - 5.29.1.
 Responsibility for organising the safe manual handling of significant loads will rest with the Site Manager.
-The Caretaker will assist with handling where required, for example teachers where loads need to be carried.

-- 5.28.2.
-The lifting and carrying of children as part of care arrangements will be managed by the SENDCo, trained SEN Learning Support Assistants and the Site Manager - 5.28.3.
-All lifting and carrying of objects or people will only be permitted after suitable risk assessment has been undertaken by a competent person and all the precautions and control measures identified are in place. - 5.28.4.
-Where possible standard operating procedures will be used as part of premises management or care plans. - 5.28.5.
-Equipment such as hoists, trolleys, wheelchairs will be inspected and maintained in line with the Provision and Use of Work Equipment Regulations. - 5.28.6.
+The Caretaker will assist with handling where required, for example teachers where loads need to be carried. - 5.29.2.
+The lifting and carrying of children as part of care arrangements will be managed by the SENDCo, trained SEN Learning Support Assistants and the AHOC. - 5.29.3.
+All lifting and carrying of objects or people will only be permitted after suitable risk assessment has been undertaken by a competent person and all the precautions and control measures identified are in place. - 5.29.4.
+Where possible standard operating procedures will be used as part of premises management or care plans. - 5.29.5.
+Equipment such as hoists, trolleys, wheelchairs will be inspected and maintained in line with the Provision and Use of Work Equipment Regulations. - 5.29.6.
 The SENDCo will ensure safe and considerate manual handling of pupils to eliminate or if this is not possible minimised risks.
-In addition to a suitable and sufficient risk assessment, it will be identified if there is another way to undertake the task so that greater consideration of the person's personal wishes and right to dignity are respected. - 5.28.7.
+In addition to a suitable and sufficient risk assessment, it will be identified if there is another way to undertake the task so that greater consideration of the person's personal wishes and right to dignity are respected.

+5.29.7.
 Appropriate equipment will be purchased and specialist training provided if needed; Review and amendment of local policies will take place as necessary and all manual handling accidents and near misses will be investigated.

-5.29.
+5.30.
 MUGA and 3G

-- 5.29.1.
+- 5.30.1.
 An inspection of the school's 3G pitch and MUGA will be included as part of the seasonal three times a year inspection programme.
 This will be to look for physical defects to the grounds which may increase the likelihood of slips, trips, and falls, as well as checking that fields are free from broken glass and other sharps.
-Responsibility for the inspection will rest with the lead staff for sport and PE and will include goal posts, goal posts / marker flag location etc. - 5.29.2.
+Responsibility for the inspection will rest with the lead staff for sport and PE and will include goal posts, goal posts / marker flag location etc. - 5.30.2.
 A visual inspection of playing fields will also be carried out before all organised games and contact sports and all debris will be removed.
 This duty is delegated to the member of staff leading the activity.
 This also applies to away sporting fixtures as far as is reasonably practical.

-5.30.
+5.31.
 Off-site visits, educational trips and sports events